Depression among African women

 • Extreme fatigue

-To be diagnosed with depression, you must have experienced symptoms every day for at least two weeks.
-The primary symptom is anhedonia (loss of interest), which must be significant enough to cause impairment in activities.
-It's best to seek medical treatment for depression if you think you have depression.
+To be diagnosed with depression, your doctor will obtain your detailed medical history and perform a comprehensive examination (psycho-social).
+Your doctor will be looking to know if you have experienced symptoms every day for at least two weeks.
+One of the primary symptom of major depression, is anhedonia (loss of interest in daily activities), which must be significant enough to cause impairment.
+It's best to seek medical treatment for proper diagnosis if you think you have depression.

 Treatment for depression among African women